 ID Tip: No tails.
 Orange spots along outer margins of ventral hindwing.
 No blue spots.

-Egg: Flattened white discs, often deposited at the base of trees.
-Eggs are the overwintering stage.
+Egg: Peachy gold with white bumps; flattened discs.
+Often deposited at base of host trees.
+The overwintering stage.

-Chrysalis: Brown, flecked with black and covered with very short hairs.
+Chrysalis: Brown, flecked with black.
+Bean shaped.
+Covered with very short hairs.

 Like all hairstreaks in the satyrium genus, Coral Hairstreaks produce only one brood per year.
 They are the sole tail-less species within this group.
 Males engage in typical hairstreak perching behavior, aggressively darting out to search for females and then returning to the same spot.